compmem/smile/docs/android.rst

     If it looks like the app breaks before running, press *Ctrl+C*.
 If you press this early enough, then you will be able to *Ctrl+F* and find *python*.
-This will let you find the lines that *kivy* has sent to the log and help you find where and why your SMILE program broke.
+This will let you find the lines that *Kivy* has sent to the log and help you find where and why your SMILE program broke.